MichaelScript/kubernetes-mongodb/README.md

 ```

 When you run `kubectl logs mongod-0` you should now see the correct permissions on the file.
+This will be fully working within a few hours, just gonna eat first.

 The majority of the yaml is based on:
 https://pauldone.blogspot.com/2017/06/deploying-mongodb-on-kubernetes-gke25.html